smepps1989/sqlalchemy-challenge/README.md

 <img src="climate_analysis/images/precipitation.png" width=50% height=50%>

 The station that had the most observations was USC00519281.
-A histrogram for its prior year of observed temperatures follows:
+A histogram for its prior year of observed temperatures follows:

 <img src="climate_analysis/images/histogram.png" width=50% height=50%>